iCaran/theBlog/content/posts/our_founding_fathers/index.md

 **The Call:** Intellectual decolonisation, constitutional reform recognising Hindu civilisational identity, and cultural renaissance rooted in authentic dharmic consciousness.
 The founding fathers built their republic on Hindu civilisation's grave—time to build a true nation on civilisational truth.
 {{< /callout >}}

+***For a longer list of some of our most influential founding fathers, with their thoughts and actions for/against hinduism, refer to - [A list of the thoughts and actions of some our most influential Founding Fathers](https://vicharamanjari.onrender.com/posts/all_founding_fathers/)***

+***For a list of actions against the Hindu Society in entire Indian subcontinent, refer to - [The Death of The Indian Subcontinent](https://vicharamanjari.onrender.com/posts/subcontinent)***

 ![Image](cover.jpeg)

 ## <u>Introduction: The Magnitude of Historical Deception</u>